-With two DSP56300 cores, a single DSP56721 device can replace dual-DSP designs, saving costs while meeting high MIPs requirements.
-Legacy peripherals from the previous DSP5636x/7x families are included, as well as a variety of new modules.
-Included among the new modules are an Asynchronous Sample Rate Converter (ASRC), Inter-Core Communication (ICC), and a Sony/Phillips Digital Interface (SPDIF).
+With two DSP56300 cores, a single DSP56725 device can replace dual-DSP designs, saving costs while meeting high MIPs requirements.
+Legacy peripherals from the previous DSP5636x/37x families are included, as well as a variety of new modules available in the DSP5672x family.
+Modules from the DSP56720 which are included on the DSP56725 are an Asynchronous Sample Rate Converter (ASRC), Inter-Core Communication (ICC), and a Sony/Philips Digital Interface (S/PDIF) transceiver.